Traveler

 Ed and Jean loved traveling, and their trips usually involved a Wake Forest or a Baptist connection…

-Or a beach connection.
-A favorite destination was the North Carolina beach, especially the Baptist Retreat Center at Caswell Beach, southwest of Wilmington.
-Caswell (now part of the town of Oak Island) was the site of family retreat weeks for many North Carolina Baptist churches and college student groups.
-With its plain but spacious old homes and newly built ‘motel,’ the retreat was a perfect combination of community and solitude.
+This retreat, with its plain but spacious old homes and then-new ‘motel,’ was a perfect combination of community and solitude.
 Wake Forest Baptist Church families attended one week per summer and enjoyed taking their friendships along on vacation.
-There was sometimes a bit of friendly competition for the best houses…
+There was sometimes a bit of friendly competition for the best houses.

 [See Jots and Tittles #1 Summer School for more comments about the beach as place to experience God, natural beauty, and fun.]